adrian154/Siphon/docs/API.md

 ## Server-Sent Events

 Events can be streamed using the [Server Sent Events](https://html.spec.whatwg.org/multipage/server-sent-events.html) API from the `/events` endpoint.

-# Built-In Events

-Several useful events are built into Siphon.

 ## Event: log